Sanford Berman: Alternative subject headings

 Berman also openly criticized centrally performed cataloging and standard cataloging tools that supported bias in subject headings.
 He stated, "[O]ur national cataloging products and services can't be completely trusted and should not be accepted automatically nor uncritically by anyone who genuinely believes that cataloging should make material more rather than less accessible and retrievable."
 Cataloging that was outrightly erroneous or inadequate rendered material inaccessible even though it was in the collection.
 Berman thought poor cataloging was a serious form of censorship.
 Libraries were supposed to oppose censorship and provide the widest possible spectrum of cultural, social, economic, political, religious, and sexual information.
 With this in mind, Berman indicated local libraries should make a conscious effort to describe accurately all materials in the catalog for a patron.
 A considerable amount of conscious effort meant including "public notes" to clarify unfamiliar concepts for patrons.
 The public notes would let a patron know whether an item would suit the information needs.
 Furthermore, Berman opposed the practice of not cataloging all important aspects of works.
 Patrons cannot access materials when they have not been fully catalogued.

 The spark of Berman's cataloging revolution was the inclusion in Library of Congress Subject Headings (LCSH) of the term kaffir, which he came across while working in Zambia, where the term is considered a racial slur.
 This motivated him to systematically address subject heading bias in his work at Hennepin County Library and in writing Prejudices and Antipathies: a Tract on the LC Subject Heads Concerning People.
 The work, published in two editions, examines racism, sexism, a Christian-centric worldview, and other biases inherent in the LCSH.
 Berman also is known for his role in encouraging the Library of Congress to drop such archaic headings as "Water Closet" in favor of contemporary terminology.

+In 1984, Berman recommended a series of subject heading changes for Judaica materials to remove Christian-centric biases and reflect Jewish language, experience, and viewpoint.
+Additionally, he recommended instituting subject headings for “Israeli-Occupied Territories,” “Palestinian State” and “West Bank (Jordan River)--Israeli Settlements,” and contested the established “Jewish-Arab Relations” heading, arguing that “Israeli-Arab Relations” was more accurate.